-LTI is awarded to executives as PSUs and stock options, with RSUs granted under limited circumstances.
-This LTI mix allows us to use different vesting criteria, eligibility and performance measures for at-risk compensation.
-Since 2016, we have measured relative TSR performance against the TSX 60 rather than our compensation comparator group (see page 67 for companies in our compensation comparator group).
+LTI has historically been awarded to executives as PSUs and stock options, with RSUs granted under limited circumstances.
+This LTI mix allowed us to use different vesting criteria, eligibility and performance measures for at-risk compensation.
+In 2020, RSUs will replace stock options in the LTI mix.
+See page 89 for details about this change.

-Award How it's used Business focus Who participates Vesting How it's settled Alignment with shareholders PSUs (page 74) 60% of target LTI award Performance vesting criteria Directly linked to long-term, absolute and relative performance and share price Reduces the number of option awards, lessening the dilutive impact to shareholders Vice-presidents and above Based on financial and operating performance and TSR at the end of a three-year period Cameco shares purchased on the market or cash Motivates executives to create shareholder value that can be sustained over a longer period on both an absolute and relative basis Non-dilutive Stock options (page 76) 40% of target LTI award Ties a portion of future compensation to the long-term performance of our shares Vice-presidents and above Vest over three years, expire after eight years Option to buy Cameco shares issued from treasury at the exercise price Motivates executives to increase shareholder value Restricted share units (page 77) Mainly for targeted retention Ties a portion of future compensation to the longer term performance of our shares Select executives Typically at the end of three years Cameco shares purchased on the market or cash Motivates executives to increase shareholder value Non-dilutive
+Award How it's used Business focus Who participates Vesting How it's settled Alignment with shareholders PSUs (page 79) 60% of target LTI award Performance vesting criteria Directly linked to long-term, absolute and relative performance and share price Reduces the number of option awards, lessening the dilutive impact to shareholders Vice-presidents and above Vest after three years based on performance Cameco shares purchased on the market or cash Motivates executives to create shareholder value that can be sustained over a longer period on both an absolute and relative basis Non-dilutive Stock options (page 81) 40% of target LTI award, effective prior to 2020 grants Ties a portion of future compensation to the long-term performance of our shares Vice-presidents and above Vest over three years, expire after eight years Option to buy Cameco shares issued from treasury at the exercise price Motivates executives to increase shareholder value Restricted share units (page 82) 40% of target LTI award, effective with 2020 grants Ties a portion of future compensation to the longer-term performance of our shares Vice-presidents and above Three-year term, with vesting at the end of three years Cameco shares purchased on the open market, or in cash Motivates executives to increase shareholder value Non-dilutive